 - Another option is to delete the words, print & laminate several of the mats and then quickly write in sorts for the groups you are meeting with.

-Word Work Warm-Up Wheel – There are three different versions of these warm-up wheels.
+Word Work Warm-Up Wheel – There are three versions of these warm-up wheels.
 You can choose the sorts you would like to program.
 You might include listing syllables, vowels and consonants or ask students to make words plural.
 Program the tasks according to the skills you are practicing in class.
 Students then use a paperclip to create a spinner.

-Find It Charts – We have provided four different possibilities for this activity.
+Find It Charts – We have provided four possibilities for this activity.
 Students find things in their texts to suit the categories listed at the top.
 We have made them editable so that you can change the specific things students are searching for to suit your lesson and their needs.

 You will find our word work activities here: